 Remember "The Alamo"?
 Well, The Time Tunnel does!
 The aptly-titled episode first aired on this day in 1966, and the action saw Doug and Tony emerging from the tunnel only days before Mexican soldiers are scheduled to attack ... only the Alamo's commander Travis believes they're spies and has them imprisoned!

-On this day in 1981, The Greatest American Hero aired "The Beast In The Black."
-This served as the sixth episode of the program's second season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1981 (in the U.S.), The Greatest American Hero aired "The Beast In The Black."
+Officially, this served as the sixth episode of the program's second season, and here's the plot summary as detailed by IMDB.com:

 "Bill is possessed by a woman's spirit.
 To rescue him, Ralph crosses to another dimension and discovers that his super-suit won't function."